Essential Rimworld Mods22 Apr 2019 7

 Two years ago, I decided to dive into it again after coming across an old sendowl code in an abandoned hotmail inbox.
-Now I'm over 200 hours down on the Steam version alone, and I just can’t stop.
+Today, I'm over 200 hours in on the Steam version alone, and I just can’t stop.

 So, if you want to celebrate Version 1.0 with some mods to spice up your gameplay, here's a collection of mods we can’t play without.

 First up, How To Mod:

 Rimworld can be a bit strict on how it deals with mods and if it detects a nasty clash it’ll unload all of them so use these handy tips:

 - Some of these mods require HugsLib which is a community code library and any mod that serves as groundwork (HugsLib, JecsTools, Misc Core) should be at the top of your load order so dependent mods can read from it.

 - Any mod that reads from other mods should go low on the load order to make sure they can get all the information they need.
 Hospitality, for example, takes faction mods into account and should be low on the list to prevent clashes.

 At the time of writing, all mods are compatible with Version 1.0, check your version before installing!

 If you’re new to Rimworld, play at least one save without Prepare Carefully, just to get a feel of what the ineffable dev Tynan Sylvester intended.
 Then, after you’ve been suitably dragged through the mud, get this mod.